Q1. How far are you from Medieval Carlingford?

-We are a listed Georgian House with many advantages & some disadvantages re accessibility;
+We are a listed Georgian House with more advantages than disadvantages re accessibility;

-One of our ground floor garden bedrooms has a bathroom that has a wet room shower & is easily accessible.
+One of our ground floor garden bedrooms has a bathroom that has a wet room shower with support rail & is easily accessible.

 Although the bathroom & bedroom is not a designated ‘easy access friendly’ bedroom, we have had guests who require this level of accessibility stay with us & stayed in this bedroom and have appreciated what we have done.
-The main house & garden bedrooms are approx 10 metres apart, gravel driveway & cobblestone entrance to the front doors.
+The main house & garden bedrooms are approx. 10 metres apart – linked by a concrete path suitable for wheelchair/rollator/pram/high heels.

 There are no steps or big slopes between them.

 The main house, being a listed Georgian House, does not have a lift.
 However, we are very lucky in that the lounge, bar & wide door (90cm wide) loo are all on the ground floor.
 Indeed, being Georgian, all doors are very wide.

 The main house, being a listed Georgian House, does not have a lift.
 However, we are very lucky in that the lounge, bar & wide door loo are all on the ground floor.
 Indeed, being Georgian, all doors are very wide.

 We can also accommodate breakfast on the ground floor, with advance notice.

 And the restaurant can be on the ground floor too – with advanced notice.

 In addition, one of our private dining rooms is on the ground floor.